tigoe/DataloggingExamples/WiFiDatalogger/node-datalogging-server/readme.md

 ````sh
 node server-filewriter.js
 ````
 The server will run on port 8080 on your local machine.
-You can access it in a web browser
+You can access it in a web browser, go to `http://localhost:8080`.

+To access your local server from the Arduino client in this repository, you'll need the IP address of your computer.
+Change the `server` variable to the IP address of your comouter and change the `route` variable to `/data`.
+Change the `WiFiSSLClient` declaration to `WiFiClient` and change the `port` variable to `8080` which is the port on which this server is listening.

 ## The Clients